 The one who would tip the balance.

-- In Buffy the Vampire Slayer, Spike and Drusilla unleash the Judge, a demon sent to destroy everyone that isn't pure evil.
+- In season two, Spike and Drusilla unleash the Judge, a demon sent to destroy everyone that isn't pure evil.
 It's a pretty demanding requirement - Spike and Drusilla themselves were vulnerable because of their love for each other, and their minion Dalton died because of his love for learning.
 The only one confirmed to be immune was the newly released Angelus.

 - The demonic types that make the most of being pure are the Scourge (who want to exterminate both humanity and impure demons, though their own purity is dubious by other canon) and the Old Ones, the monstrous original demons.